TypeRocket/typerocket/README.md

 ### Story

 We want you to be good looking and do cool stuff with less code; Whether you're a designer, developer or somewhere in between.
-This is why TypeRocket is what it is.
+This is why TypeRocket exists.

 We want to enable everyone so they can build themes that are beautiful, inside and out.